MarkB19988/Glossary-of-Development-Terms/README.md

 ##### 4. V-Model (Sequential)

-The V-Model can also be considered an extension of the waterfall model.
-Instead of moving down step by step like the waterfall model,  the process steps are bent upwards after the implementation and coding phase, to form a V shape.
-This V shape demonstrates the relationships between each phase of the development life cycle and its associated phase of testing.
-The major difference between V-shaped model and waterfall model is the implementation of the early test planning in the V-shaped model.
+The V-Model can also be considered an evolution of the waterfall model.
+Instead of stepping down like the waterfall model, the  steps are displyed upwards after the coding phase, to form a V shape.
+This V shape shows what relationship each step has between its associated testing phase.
+The biggest difference between the V model and the waterfall model is the implementation early test planning in the V model.

 ##### 5. Feasibility Report